Want to know more? — Subscribe

 Softermii has the necessary experience to bring your idea to market.
 We have a proven track record of success, as these case studies highlight our work on the HIPAA Video and MedRealtime projects.

 Partnering with developers experienced in building solutions for the healthcare industry is a great strategy for companies breaking into the lucrative telehealth market.
-They will have already addressed many issues that will materialize during product development and streamline project completion.
+They have already addressed many issues that will materialize during product development and streamline project completion.

 HIPAA Telmed is our telemedicine application that helps conduct video conferences and ensures better communication between patients and doctors.